2sxc-dev/app-apps-autoinstaller/readme.md

 * Dnn-Sxc-Angular [npm](https://www.npmjs.com/package/@2sic.com/dnn-sxc-angular)
 * Documentation [recipes & instructions on azing](https://azing.org/2sxc/l/VPE4Usua/angular-apps-development)

 ## History

 * 2020-11-09
   * Updated shared code which extracts the generated index.html for DNN
 * 2021-02-25
   * Improved razor code split
   * Using latest (v11) dnn-sxc-angular
   * Split examples into sub-module to make it easy to remove them
   * Extensive documentation of everything inside this
   * Edit-toolbars in the application
   * After edit a callback refreshes the data (instead of page reload)
   * Made data multi-language (English and German)
 * 2022-07-08
   * Migration to Angular 14
   * dnn-sxc-angular replaced by new sxc-angular lib (v14.07.01)
   * Using latest (v14.07.03) 2sxc-typings

+* v01.01.03 2025-07-14
+  * Add new Version Icon
+  * Change Color to 2sxc Color
+  * Add Template and App Installer
+  * Template App select Only one, use Radio Button
+  * Change Button to Material Button
+  * Fix Style issue